 I can’t imagine having gone anywhere other than UCSB for my undergrad.
 This is coming from someone who saw “beach” on the list of amenities and figured she’d had enough of New York winters for a while.
 But our campus, while it is idyllic, is a bubble some of us can’t afford to have un-popped.
 For a lot of incoming Gauchos, UCSB and Isla Vista are the most diverse communities they’ve been a part of.
 They come from homogenous suburbs that are separate from the urban food deserts some of their counterparts call home.
 For these students, they have achieved something new, and then they stagnate.
 College is a matter of course, school is their career and they don’t necessarily worry about staying in school or paying bills.

-For this demographic, news of Oscar being denied entrance to Gio’s based on his Mexican ID while a German ID was taken immediately after is something they can shrug off as yet another instance of someone being too sensitive and making it about race when it doesn’t need to be.
+For this demographic, news of Oscar being denied access to Gio’s based on his Mexican ID while a German ID was taken immediately after is something they can shrug off as yet another instance of someone being too sensitive and making it about race when it doesn’t need to be.
 It’s easy to decry something whole groups of people live with on an everyday basis when you’ve never dealt with it at all, easier still when you live in a college utopia that practically dares you to focus on the negative when surrounded by so much beauty.

 UCSB is a place where things seem perfect on the surface, but when you look for problems to fix or communities to advocate for, these things abound.
 That doesn’t mean UCSB is inherently more difficult to navigate than other college campuses (although only having attended this one, my opinion is limited), but the majority of this campus seems unable to admit that we have a lot of work to do as a community before we can dust ourselves off and enjoy the view.